cjsauer/genetic-sandbox/README.md

 [http://localhost:8080](http://localhost:8080).

-If you're only interested in building the project without running the development server, just run `npm run-script build`.
+If you're only interested in building the project without running the development server, just run `npm run build`.

 ### Tests